Duet3D/wiki-content/How_to_guides/Commissioning.md

 [![wiring_d2we_06_test_endstop_04.png](/guides/wiring/wiring_d2we_06_test_endstop_04.png =50%x){.align-right}](/guides/wiring/wiring_d2we_06_test_endstop_04.png){target=_blank}[![wiring_d2we_06_test_endstop_05.png](/guides/wiring/wiring_d2we_06_test_endstop_05.png =50%x){.align-right}](/guides/wiring/wiring_d2we_06_test_endstop_05.png){target=_blank}You can also install a plugin to show endstop status.
 * Go to [https://github.com/Duet3D/DSF-Plugins/releases/](https://github.com/Duet3D/DSF-Plugins/releases/){target=_blank}
-* Download the "EndstopsMonitor-X.X.zip" (where "X.X" is the version number).
+* Download the "EndstopsMonitor-xxx.zip", where "xxx" is the version number, and matches the version of DWC you are running (check on the 'Setting > General' page).
 * Go to 'Settings > Plugins > External plugins' ('Settings > Machine-specific > Machine-specific plugins' in older versions of DWC) and click 'Install plugin'.
 * Navigate to the "EndstopsMonitor-X.X.zip" you downloaded, select and click 'Open'.
 * Click through the next few windows, reading the information and warnings.